pim97/undetected-playwright-javascript-bypass-cloudflare/README.md

-Certainly!
-Here is the rewritten README file for the JavaScript version using Playwright:

 # Playwright JavaScript CF Solver

 This repository contains a JavaScript script that sends a POST request to an API, extracts the cookie and user agent, and uses Playwright to set these cookies and user agent in a browser session while navigating to a specified URL through a proxy.